psauliere/netatmo/README.md

 First copy the file named `ssh` to the `boot` volume of the card.
 This is the simplest way to enable the OpenSSH server on Raspbian/Raspberry Pi OS.

-Then edit the `wpa_supplicant.conf`with your country, Wifi name and password:
+Then edit the `wpa_supplicant.conf` with your country code, Wifi name and password:

 ```
 ctrl_interface=DIR=/var/run/wpa_supplicant GROUP=netdev